dyong0/short-url/README.md

 ### Security

-- What if some malcious requests are repeated
+- What if some malicious requests are repeated